hsteele24/blinking-arduino-LED-wave/README.md

-# Project One
-# update 1 - 1/13/26 - added completed code required for project one
-# update 2 - 1/13/26 - added flow chart
+# Project One - This project makes a row of LEDS light up one by one back and forth